danielrocher/strack/readme.md

 ## Installation

-FwdProxy requires : python 2.7 and strace
+Strack requires : python 2.7 and strace

 On Debian/Ubuntu :